CDCgov/SurveyLand/README.md

 # SurveyLand: an R Shiny application to streamline the analysis and reporting of complex survey data

-An R Shiny application for streamlined analysis and reporting of complex survey data, developed by the Division of Research and Methodology at the National Center for Health Statistics (NCHS).
+Developed by the Division of Research and Methodology at the National Center for Health Statistics (NCHS) to improve the efficiency, transparency, and reproducibility of survey data workflows, while making insights more accessible.

 SurveyLand provides a user-friendly, stepwise workflow for preparing survey data, specifying complex survey design features, generating